 For questions concerning an outing, or to sign up, please contact the leader listed in the write-up.
-For questions about Desert Committee Outings in general, or to receive the outings list by e-mail, please contact Kate Allen at kj.allen96[at]gmail[dot]com or 661-944-4056.
+For questions about Desert Committee outings in general, or to receive the outings list by e-mail, please contact Kate Allen at kj.allen96[at]gmail[dot]com or 661-944-4056.

 The Sierra Club requires participants to sign a standard liability waiver at the beginning of each trip.
 If you would like to read the Liability Waiver before you choose to participate, please go to http://www.sierraclub.org/outings/ chapter/forms, or contact the Outings Department at 415-977-5528 for a printed version.

-The following activities are not sponsored nor administered by Sierra Club.
-The Sierra Club has no information about the planning of these activities and makes no representations or warranties about the quality, safety, supervision, or management of such activities.
-They are published only as a reader service as they may be of interest to the readers of this publication.
+NON-SIERRA CLUB TRIPS:The following organizations sponsor various kinds of outings.
+These outings are not sponsored by the Sierra Club.
+The Sierra Club has no information about the planning of these activities and makes no representations or warranties about the quality, safety, supervision or management of such activities.
+They are published only as a reader service because they may be of interest to the readers of this publication.

-Friends of Nevada Wilderness is dedicated to preserving all qualified Nevada public lands as wilderness, protecting all present and potential wilderness from ongoing threats, informing the public about the values of and need for wilderness, and restoring and improving the management of wild lands.
+Friends of Nevada Wilderness Friends of Nevada Wilderness is dedicated to preserving all qualified Nevada public lands as wilderness, protecting all present and potential wilderness from ongoing threats, informing the public about the values of and need for wilderness, and restoring and improving the management of wild lands.
 Go to www.nevadawilderness.org to see their list of service trips.

 Calwild Calwild works to protect the natural landscapes that make California unique, providing clean air and water, a home to wildlife, and a place for recreation and spiritual renewal.
 CWC is dedicated to protecting and restoring California’s wild places and native biodiversity on a state-wide level.
 Learn more at www.calwild.org

-Desert Survivors is an affiliation of desert lovers committed to experiencing, sharing, and protecting desert wilderness.
+Desert Survivors Desert Survivors is an affiliation of desert lovers committed to experiencing, sharing, and protecting desert wilderness.
 They conduct trips to give others the opportunity to experience the desert as they do, as part of their efforts to protect the wild places they love to explore.
 Must be a member to participate in trips.
 For a list of trips, go to: http://www.desert-survivors.org.